 matematicas visuales visual math

-Central and inscribed angles in a circle
+Central and Inscribed Angle in a Circle

 Euclid enumerates several propositions about a circle, for example: